samitmohan/Neural-Network/notes.md

 or "distance" between the predicted probabilities (or scores) and the true labels of the data

-### Learnings from Neural Network + Deep Learning chapter from Data Science for Python
+#### Learnings from Neural Network + Deep Learning chapter from Data Science for Python (basics)

----
+Neural Network -:

+- Perceptrons